Available for projects. Contact me.

 Contact me to discuss your project today.

-I’ve worked with clients from the financial and business sector to non-profits and cultural entities.
+Beyond writing for media and/or journalism, I’ve worked on a wide range of projects with clients from the financial and business sector to non-profits and cultural entities.
 Here’s a cross-section:

 The ABI Financial Group